 One character that is often quoted in comparisons is the number of tubercles ("warts") in each of the dark spots on the back.
 If it has only a single (or two) warts in each dark spot, it is probably an American Toad.
 If it has three or more in some of the spots, it is probably Fowler's Toad.

 Another characteristic used to "differentiate" them is the contact between their parotoid glands (big gland behind the eye on most toads) and the bony cranial ridges behind the eye.
-In American Toad there is a small spur on the cranial crest behind the eye that points posteriorly and touches the front of the parotid gland.
+In American Toad there is a small spur on the cranial crest behind the eye that points posteriorly and touches the front of the parotoid gland.
 You can see the small spur connecting the cranial crest to the parotoid gland in this American Toad from North Carolina.

-In Fowler's (and Woodhouse's) Toads, the spur is usually missing and the parotid gland bumps right up against the transverse part of the cranial ridge.
+In Fowler's (and Woodhouse's) Toads, the spur is usually missing and the parotoid gland bumps right up against the transverse part of the cranial ridge.
 There is a nice diagram of this from the Frogs of Tennessee page here -

 Another character that is sometimes mentioned is the color of the underside of the toad.
 American Toad is whitish underneath while Fowler's Toad can have some dark spotting particularly near the throat and front limbs.

 Yet another characteristic that is used to distinguish them is the size of the tubercles (warts) on the tibial part of the leg.
 American Toad has prominent "warts" here while Fowler's are less noticeable and not larger than the rest of the leg tubercles.
+I remember it as the American Toad has bigger warts on its calves than on its thighs.
+In Fowler's, they are all the same size.

-So by looking at the tibial warts, cranial crests, parotid glands, belly coloration, and warts-per-spot on the back, you might be able to identify one of these toads to species.
+So by looking at the tibial warts, cranial crests, parotoid glands, belly coloration, and warts-per-spot on the back, you might be able to identify one of these toads to species.
 But these variables are hard to see in some individuals and apparently vary between species as well!

 Now, in Texas the American Toad has a very limited range so the area of possible overlap is fairly small.
 These two species (and maybe Woodhouse's Toad) would only be expected to occur together in the counties of far NE Texas.
 The area of overlap is not completely defined as the known range of the American Toad in Texas is rather spotty.